Not Accepting Guests

 Why I’m on Couchsurfing

 I made this account while Couchsurfing the West Coast of North America.
-Right now, as I live at home still, I am always available to show you around Montreal, give you advice, or help you with anything else.
-As soon as I get my own place, hosting will be the first thing I do! ;)
+When I am there, I am always available to show you around Montreal, give you advice, or help you with anything else.
+Depending on my situation, write to me, and I can host you or find you a place!

 Wow, where to begin?
 Everything new and exciting appeals to me.
 There are so many things to experience that I am always willing to try anything once, even if it is just to confirm that I don't actually like it.I looooo-ve sports.
 Football (soccer) is my favorite of all time and I have played since I was five.
 I played varsity rugby as second row.
 I love volleyball, swimming, dancing etc. I just like to move and stay active!
 I love hiking and camping.
 I am the opposite of high maintenance.
 I enjoy theatre!
 I love acting, because you learn to see the world from somebody else's perspective.
 I love good conversations.
 If you have interesting stories to tell, I will be your best friend.
 If you have a unique personality, I will love you forever.
 I enjoy getting to know people and hearing about what they have to say.Here's an original one!
 I love traveling!
 One day, I will see the world!
 As a traveler, as a CouchSurfer!